Alternatives to LLMs: The 2026 Guide to SLMs, Non-LLM AI, and Hybrid Stacks

 What is the difference between fine-tuning and RAG?

 Fine-tuning modifies the model itself by training it on new data to learn a specific style or skill.
-RAG gives a model access to external information at the time of a query without changing the model.
-You fine-tune for behavior, and use RAG for knowledge.
+RAG gives a model access to external information at query time without changing the model.
+You fine-tune for behavior; you use RAG for knowledge.
+The two are complementary — many production stacks fine-tune an SLM and ground it with RAG.

 How can I build an AI app without a huge budget?

-Start with a focused scope and use cost-effective technology.
-Our Rapid MVP Development service is designed for this.
-We help you identify a core problem and solve it using the most efficient model—whether it's an SLM, open-source LLM, or traditional NLP tool—to validate your idea without a massive upfront investment.
+Start with a focused scope and use the cheapest model that meets the quality bar.
+Our Rapid AI MVP service is designed for exactly this.
+We help you identify a core problem and solve it with the most efficient model — SLM, open-source LLM, or non-LLM technique — to validate the idea without a massive upfront investment.

 Share this article